About the program

 - Current resume (include names, professional title, email address and telephone numbers of at least 3 references).

-- Introduction video focused on diversity experiences (5 minutes maximum length; guidelines found in the SAHE handbook).
+- Introduction video focused on career goals (5 minutes maximum length; guidelines found in the SAHE handbook).

 - Personal statement (see this document for guidelines).